© Crown copyright 2021

 Therefore, these visitors will need to follow the following testing arrangements:

-take a minimum of 2 rapid lateral flow tests a week: one rapid lateral flow test on the same day as the PCR test, and one rapid lateral flow test 3 to 4 days later, except in the circumstances relating to testing following a prior positive PCR, outlined below.
+take a minimum of 2 rapid lateral flow tests a week: one rapid lateral flow test on the same day as a PCR test, and one rapid lateral flow test 3 to 4 days later, except in the circumstances relating to testing following a prior positive PCR, outlined below.
 These rapid lateral flow tests can be done onsite, at an asymptomatic testing site (ATS) or at home with tests that come in packs of 7.
 These tests should be reported as ‘visitor’ using the care home UON

 take a weekly PCR test and share the result with the home.
 Care homes should use their existing PCR stocks to test these visitors and these should be registered as ‘staff’ tests using the care home UON and be returned via courier with other staff tests

 be subject to additional testing in line with care home staff should the care home be engaged in rapid response daily testing or outbreak testing.
-If this includes lateral flow tests, these can be done at home with tests from a packs of 7
+If this includes lateral flow tests, these can be done at home with tests from a pack of 7

 This testing must be conducted in accordance with the guidance for care home staff on PCR testing, rapid lateral flow testing including rapid response testing, and outbreak testing.

-These visitors should use the same PPE as members of the care home staff (including gloves only when providing direct personal care), and should follow the appropriate guidance for using it after being shown how to put it on and take it off correctly, either by video or by a staff member.
+These visitors should use the same PPE as members of the care home staff when providing direct personal care and should follow the appropriate guidance for using it after being shown how to put it on and take it off correctly, either by video or by a staff member.
 It is also sensible for the visitor to be observed by an experienced member of staff as they put on and take off the PPE on the first few visits, to ensure they are doing so correctly.
 This remains the case regardless of whether the resident and/or the visitor have received a vaccine.
 If the resident being visited is believed to have COVID-19, or is coughing, and the visitor will be within 2 metres of them, this should include eye protection such as goggles or a visor.

 These visitors must be reminded that PPE is only effective if worn properly, put on and taken off safely, and combined with infection prevention and control measures such as hand hygiene and avoiding touching your face with your hands.
 Care home staff should provide visitors with guidance on how to safely put on and remove PPE and visitors should also be encouraged to view the video demonstration.